bradleybossard/cheatsheets/windows10.md

 * Select For Developers Tab, then enable the Developer Mode radio button, select Yes to modal
 * Reboot computer
 * Go to Control Panel from Win 10 search
-* Under Programs and Features, select "Turn Windows features on or off"
+* Under Programs, select "Turn Windows features on or off"
 * Select "Windows Subsystem for Linux"
+* Reboot computer again

 ### Disable beeping on bash
     sudo vi /etc/inputrc